 BERKENKOTTER, C. (1983).
-Student writers and their audiences: Case studies of the revising decisions of three college freshman.
+Student writers and their audiences: Case studies of the revising 332 Research in the Teaching of English decisions of three college freshman.
 Paper presented at the Annual Meeting of the Canadian Council of Teachers of English, Montreal, Canada.
 (ERIC Document No. ED236618)